stolidity/prepush-hook/README.md

 These scripts can be any shell executable commands, but must exit with a status code of 0 for success and 1 or greater for failure.
 The `PATH` environment variable used when executing these scripts will be similar to how npm configures it.
 That means if you `npm install jshint` locally to your project, you can put simply `"jshint ."` for your script rather than `"./node_modules/.bin/jshint ."`.

-You may configure what scripts will be run by the hook, by passing an array of script names to the `"precommit"` key in your package.json.
+You may configure what scripts will be run by the hook, by passing an array of script names to the `"prepush"` key in your package.json.

 ```javascript
 {